Social Icons

 Directed by Anders Walter

-I Kill Giants is a fun movie which delivers a moving fantasy with enough depth to keep you intrigued and entertained over the entire run-time.
+I Kill Giants is a fun movie that delivers a moving fantasy with enough depth to keep you intrigued and entertained throughout its runtime.

-The movie is like an onion, they are many levels to see when you pull back the previous layer.
-The movie is an adaptation of Joe Kelly and Ken Niimura's graphic novel I Kill Giants.
-It tells the tale of a young girl who deals with both internal and external demons.
-By her side is her Sister, Therapist and only friend as they try to keep her from going off the deep end in her struggles.
+The movie is like an onion—there are many layers to uncover as you peel back each one.
+It’s an adaptation of Joe Kelly and Ken Niimura’s graphic novel I Kill Giants and tells the tale of a young girl dealing with both internal and external demons.
+By her side are her sister, therapist, and only friend, as they try to keep her from going off the deep end in her struggles.

-This magical journey has attached to it, good graphics and the directing is one to admire.
-The director did a good job in merging reality with fantasy of the below plot.
+This magical journey comes with good graphics, and the directing is something to admire.
+The director did a great job merging reality with fantasy, creating a seamless blend that enhances the story.

-Barbara knows all there is to know about Giants, the different kinds, what they eat and how they hunt.
-She has with her a book of her extended study into these creatures and she is hell bent on stopping them and saving the world.
+Barbara knows everything there is to know about giants—the different kinds, what they eat, and how they hunt.
+She carries a book filled with her extensive research on these creatures and is hellbent on stopping them to save the world.

 Her problem is further compounded by her behavior.
-She is distance from others and is not afraid to take on bullies.
-Her many antics to get off being around other people are something of deep imagination and her internal struggles causes her break ever too often on screen.
+She distances herself from others and isn’t afraid to stand up to bullies.
+Her many antics to avoid being around people showcase her deep imagination, and her internal struggles often cause her to break down on screen.

-One day she meets a young girl like her, who moved to America from Leeds, England.
-The girls name is Sophia.
-They face many bumps in their relationship many caused by Barbara instability.
-Sophia is a good person and regardless of how bad things get between her and Barbara she always had Barbara’s back when the situation needed it.
+One day, she meets Sophia, a young girl who moved to America from Leeds, England.
+Their relationship faces many bumps, largely caused by Barbara’s instability.
+Sophia is a good person, and no matter how bad things get between them, she always has Barbara’s back when it matters most.

-Then there is the therapist, Mts Molle.
-She too was trying hard to be there for Barbara, but again Barbara’s outburst and constant instability was also making it difficult.
-Then there is the person bearing the whole burden, Karen, Barbara’s sister.
-She is working hard to care for the family and also trying her best to be there for Barbara, her brother and everything else.
+Then there’s the therapist, Mrs. Molle.
+She’s also trying hard to be there for Barbara, but Barbara’s outbursts and constant instability make it difficult.
+Finally, there’s Karen, Barbara’s sister, who bears the brunt of the burden.
+She’s working hard to care for the family, doing her best to be there for Barbara, her brother, and everything else.

-The movie is a cool roller coaster and it is very deep and revealing the struggles people face in getting by.
-I advise you take the time to see this movie you will be glad you did.
+The movie is a cool rollercoaster, deeply revealing the struggles people face in getting by.
+I advise you to take the time to see this movie—you’ll be glad you did.

 Venom (2018)